o3de/o3de.org/content/docs/userguide/ai/scripting/refpoints.md

 ---
-description: ' Specify a position and a direction with refpoints in &ALYlong;. '
+description: ' Specify a position and a direction with refpoints in Amazon Lumberyard. '
 title: Refpoints
 ---
 # Refpoints {#ai-scripting-refpoints}